sunsetmountain/gcpIoTCoreAddDeviceFunction/README.md

-# gcpIoTCoreFunction
+# gcpIoTCoreAddDeviceFunction
-Cloud Function to manipulate the IoT Core registry
+Cloud Function to add a device to the IoT Core registry based off of inputs provided by a PubSub topic